evanmayer/rtlobs/README.md

   - time
 - librtlsdr
 - rtl_biast (optional, enables powering an external low noise amplifier through the RTL-SDR coax)

+## Assumptions:
+It is assumed that you have an RtlSdr device set up with the proper drivers on your machine.
+Although this code can run on Windows or Linux, it was developed and tested on a Raspberry Pi 4.
+I try my best to make the core observation functions cross-platform, and avoid assumptions about processor speed and memory.
+Hardware-interfacing functions may require additional customization for your hardware and platform.

+Several aspects of this code assume the presence of outside hardware:
+- RtlSdr USB dongle (I use the rtl-sdr.com v3 dongle)
+- Some reasonable means of amplification/gain: a dish, yagi, or horn antenna, properly filtered for the band of interest, and with a low noise amplifier as one of the first stages after the antenna.
+- Code is provided to optionally use Python to switch on/off an on-board bias tee (a device for delivering power through DC over the SDR coax input) provided on the rtl-sdr.com v3 dongle.
+It comes hard-coded with the location my rtl-biast driver is installed to.
+It's easy to configure with the location of your driver executable.
+- Code is provided to optionally use a Raspberry Pi's addressable GPIO pins to control output voltages to a noise source that is switchable across the device input at 5V logic levels.
+Such a noise source is provided in the form of a 50Ohm resistor onboard the nooelec SAWbird H1 barebones LNA, but could be just as easily sourced elsewhere.

 ## Known issues:
 - This is a work in progress.
 Not all features are implemented yet.